Information-based measure of nonlocality: Introduction

-The outcomes of measurements performed on spatially separate entangled systems can display nonlocal correlations that cannot be classically explained without some post-measuremement communication~\cite{bell}.
-These nonlocal correlations can be used as an information-theoretic resource.
+The outcomes of measurements performed on spatially separate entangled systems can display nonlocal correlations that cannot be explained classically without some communication~\cite{bell}.
+In particular, one of the parties needs some information on the measurement choice of the other party.
+These \emph{nonlocal correlations} can be used as an information-theoretic resource.
 For example, they can exponentially reduce the amount of communication required to solve some distributed computational problems~\cite{cleve,buhrman}.
-Some stronger-than-quantum nonsignaling correlations can even collapse the communication complexity in a two-party scenario.
-Namely, the access to an unlimited number of Popescu-Rohrlich (PR) nonlocal boxes allows two parties to solve any communication complexity problem with the aid of a constant amount of classical communication~\cite{vandam}.
+Furthermore, for some tasks, the use of nonlocal correlations can make communication unnecessary, such as in pseudo-telepathy games~\cite{brassard}.
+Some stronger-than-quantum nonsignaling correlations can even collapse the communication complexity in any two-party scenario.
+Indeed, the access to an unlimited number of Popescu-Rohrlich (PR) nonlocal boxes allows two parties to solve any communication complexity problem with the aid of a constant amount of classical communication~\cite{vandam}.
+Nonlocal correlations have also a fundamental role in device-independent applications, such as key agreement in cryptography~\cite{barrett0,acin0,scarani,acin2,acin3,masanes,hanggi} and randomness amplification~\cite{colbeck,gallego}.